jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 In order for distributed resources and services to interact meaningfully, a basis of synchronisation - either in time or logical order - needs to be specified.
 This applies at both the network and process levels; at high-level, synchronisation types include the following:

 ###### Synchronous Coordination
 All components of a distributed system are coordinated in time - as in lock step or *rounds*.
-Causality is e
+Causality is explicitly obtained.

+Examples include typical safety-critical systems, such as aircraft fly-by-wire controls; where predictability and guaranteed real-time responsiveness is desired.

+###### Asynchronous Coordination
+Separate entities will take their steps in an arbitrary order, operating at different speeds.
+The ordering of events needs to be ensured via collective interaction.
+Typical examples include transactional systems, databases, web-crawlers, etc.